phoenixframework/phoenix/D_controllers.md

   end
 end
 ```
-Important!
-This controller has been generated from the master branch.
-Until Phoenix version 0.5.0, template names in render calls did not need any file extensions.
+Note: This controller has been generated from the master branch.
+Until Phoenix version 0.5.0, template names in render calls did not need file extensions.
 The templates above would simply be "index", "not_found", and "error".
 In both master and 0.5.0, we can use atoms instead of strings for template names, `:index`, `:not_found`, and `:error`.

 The first line below the module definition invokes the `__using__/1` macro of the `Phoenix.Controller` module, which imports some useful modules.